Philosophy of mathematics: Formalism

 Formalism holds that mathematical statements may be thought of as statements about the consequences of certain string manipulation rules.
 For example, in the "game" of Euclidean geometry (which is seen as consisting of some strings called "axioms", and some "rules of inference" to generate new strings from given ones), one can prove that the Pythagorean theorem holds (that is, one can generate the string corresponding to the Pythagorean theorem).
 According to formalism, mathematical truths are not about numbers and sets and triangles and the like—in fact, they are not "about" anything at all.

-Another version of formalism is often known as deductivism.
-In deductivism, the Pythagorean theorem is not an absolute truth, but a relative one: if one assigns meaning to the strings in such a way that the rules of the game become true (i.e., true statements are assigned to the axioms and the rules of inference are truth-preserving), then one must accept the theorem, or, rather, the interpretation one has given it must be a true statement.
+Another version of formalism is known as deductivism.
+In deductivism, the Pythagorean theorem is not an absolute truth, but a relative one, if it follows deductively from the appropriate axioms.
 The same is held to be true for all other mathematical statements.

-Thus, formalism need not mean that mathematics is nothing more than a meaningless symbolic game.
+Formalism need not mean that mathematics is nothing more than a meaningless symbolic game.
 It is usually hoped that there exists some interpretation in which the rules of the game hold.
 (Compare this position to structuralism.)
 But it does allow the working mathematician to continue in his or her work and leave such problems to the philosopher or scientist.
 Many formalists would say that in practice, the axiom systems to be studied will be suggested by the demands of science or other areas of mathematics.